junxit/us-congress-bills-111/metadata.md

 - 2009-01-22 — On passage Passed by the Yeas and Nays: 270 - 155 (Roll no. 27). (text: CR H447)
 - 2009-01-22 — Passed/agreed to in House: On passage Passed by the Yeas and Nays: 270 - 155 (Roll no. 27).(text: CR H447)
 - 2009-01-22 — The previous question was ordered pursuant to the statute. (consideration: CR H467)
+- 2009-01-26 — Received in the Senate and Read twice and referred to the Committee on Banking, Housing, and Urban Affairs.